NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

 "Harry Potter and the Deathly Hallows"
 ```

-#### 5. Student Grades Take Two
+#### 6. Student Grades Take Two
-- Copy and paste the following array of grades into your JavaScript file:
+- Copy and paste the folowing array of grades into your JavaScript file:
 ```js
 var grades = [92, 91, 75, 66, 52, 90, 83, 85, 64, 90, 72, 88, 77, 98, 100, 73, 92]
 ```